cozis/Noja/README.md

 I wrote it on a linux machine, but there should be very few places where a linux host is assumed.
 It should be very easy to port.

 ## Development state
-The interpreter is fully functional, but lots of built-in functions that one would expect still need to be implemented.
-Unfortunately, I feel like, at the moment, this requires much more work than what it's worth.
-At this time the priority is writing documentation and tests so that more people can try it, give feedback and move forward without breaking the world.
+The interpreter is fully functional, but many built-in functions that one would expect still need to be implemented.
+At this time the priority is writing documentation and tests so that more people can try it, give feedback and move forward without breaking the world!

 ## Build
 To build the interpreter, run: